-What we heard Proposed Changes The level of expectation around Members are expected asked to attend all scheduled meetings participation and alternates should to ensure consistent participation and build the team.
-If be clarified. unable to attend, members should may provide an alternate attendee and brief them share previous discussions and TAC materials with the alternate.
-It should be clarified if this is a To support the discussion, Manitoba Hydro may provide requirement or if relevant materials materials in advance of the meetings.
-Members should take will be reviews in the meetings. time are encouraged to review this materials provided in advance to enable active participation in discussions.
-This bullet should be split into two Members should are encouraged to actively and respectfully parts.
-The first part should focus on participate in discussions and must communicate respectfully, a two-way dialogue, the second enabling a two-way dialogue.
-Not all members may be able to should focus on creation of a safe participate in every discussion. space to share those perspectives.
-Members should strive for a welcoming and inclusive environment for diverse perspectives .
+What we heard Proposed Changes The level of expectation around • Members are expected asked to attend all scheduled meetings to ensure participation and alternates should be consistent participation and build the team.
+If unable to attend, clarified. members should may provide an alternate attendee and brief them share previous discussions and TAC materials with the alternate. • It should be clarified if this is a • To support the discussion, Manitoba Hydro may provide materials in requirement or if relevant materials will advance of the meetings.
+Members should take time are encouraged to be reviews in the meetings. review this materials provided in advance to enable active participation in discussions. • This bullet should be split into two parts. • Members should are encouraged to actively and respectfully participate The first part should focus on a two-way in discussions and must communicate respectfully, enabling a two-way dialogue, the second should focus on dialogue.
+Not all members may be able to participate in every creation of a safe space to share those discussion. perspectives. • Members should strive for a welcoming and inclusive environment for diverse perspectives.